mvwicky/mvwicky.github.io/_posts/2020-05-06-Strange-Place-For-Links.markdown

 ---
+# cSpell:disable
 layout: somelinks
-title: "A NEW LINKS POST."
+title: What is this Strange Place?
-date: 2020-01-02
+date: 2020-05-06
-description: 'This is a post with links.
-  And it''s my first one in quite a while.'
+description: This is a post with links.
+And it's my first one in quite a while.
 tags: [links]
 links:
   cruelty: